rizzsv/rizzsv/README.md

 </div>

 <div align="center">
   <h3>💫 "Code is like humor.
-When you have to explain it, it's bad." 💫</h3>
+When you have to explain it, it's bad!" 💫</h3>
   <p>
     <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60">
     <br>